Return a formatted string

 |double||g, G, e, E, f, F|

-Returns a string produced according to the formatting string format, or FALSE on failure.
+Return array values as a formatted string according to format, or FALSE on failure.

 <? $year = date("Y"); $month = date("m"); $day = date("d"); $format = "%04d-%02d-%02d"; $args = array($year, $month, $day); $return = vsprintf($format, $args); echo $return; ?>